Wiranto: Fall of Suharto

-On 15 May, Wiranto met with Soeharto who had gone to Egypt to attend an economic summit but was forced to come back to attend to the situation back home.
-Soeharto brought up the idea of reinstating the Command for the Restoration of Security and Order (Kopkamtib) to deal with the situation.
-Finally, on 18 May, Soeharto issued a Presidential Instruction (Instruksi Presiden No 16/1968) to Wiranto.
+On 15 May, Wiranto met with Suharto who had gone to Egypt to attend an economic summit but was forced to come back to attend to the situation back home.
+Suharto brought up the idea of reinstating the Command for the Restoration of Security and Order (Kopkamtib) to deal with the situation.
+Finally, on 18 May, Suharto issued a Presidential Instruction (Instruksi Presiden No 16/1968) to Wiranto.
 Wiranto was to be made Commander of the National Alertness and Safety Operation Command (KOPKKN).
 This presidential instruction has been compared to the Supersemar, a key letter of authority which former president Sukarno issued in March 1966 providing the then-Major General Suharto with wide authority over government in Indonesia.
-Soeharto's Presidential Instruction in May 1998 was seen as providing Wiranto with wide authority to choose whether to use his new power or not.
+Suharto's Presidential Instruction in May 1998 was seen as providing Wiranto with wide authority to choose whether to use his new power or not.

-On 21 May 1998, Soeharto announced his resignation as president.
+On 21 May 1998, Suharto announced his resignation as president.
 Vice President BJ Habibie took over as president.
-Wiranto took the opportunity to state that ABRI would be ensuring the personal safety of the now former President Soeharto and his family.
+Wiranto took the opportunity to state that ABRI would be ensuring the personal safety of the now former President Suharto and his family.
 Wiranto subsequently admitted the involvement of Kopassus special forces in the 1997–98 activists kidnappings in Indonesia.

 Habibie presidency

 Wiranto was retained as both the Commander of ABRI and Minister of Defense and Security in Habibie's Cabinet.
 He immediately began working towards reforming ABRI and on 11 June, gave to Habibie and Head of People's Representative Council/MPR Chairman Harmoko a manifesto entitled "The Fundamentals of ABRI's Philosophy on Reform Towards Achieving the National Goal".
 In August, Wiranto made a move to appease the people of Aceh by withdrawing the status of Military Operations Region (DOM) from the Province.

 The Special Session of the MPR was held in November 1998 and Wiranto cracked down on protesters who were against the Special Session, killing 8 and injuring 226.
 Despite this setback, Wiranto continued to build an image as a reformer.
 In January 1999, he met with reformist leaders and in April 1999, supervised the establishment of the Republic of Indonesia Police (POLRI) as an autonomous entity rather than subordinate to ABRI.
 ABRI also went through a name change and became known as TNI.
-Wiranto also supervised security during the 1999 Legislative Elections during which TNI and POLRI adopted a neutral role rather than support Golkar as had been the case during Soeharto's regime.
+Wiranto also supervised security during the 1999 Legislative Elections during which TNI and POLRI adopted a neutral role rather than support Golkar as had been the case during Suharto's regime.
 As Commander of TNI, Wiranto was also involved with the withdrawal of troops from East Timor when the Province voted to become an independent nation.
 In the process he became accused of being behind or at least condoned the human rights abuses committed by TNI soldiers during the retreat from Timor.